fhiso/legacy-format/serialization-redux.md

     within any serialization.

 -   `[PRFX]` and `[DEFN]` are used to encode the [IRI Dictionary].
-    They appear only as pseudo-substructures of the `[HEAD]` structure.
+    They appear only as pseudo-substructures of the *head* structure.

 -   `[TRLR]` is always the last element of a serialized dataset.